schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Elastic Solicitation

-A low-budget religious worker whips a scenery at a esoteric walkway.
+A low-budget religious worker whips a scenery at an esoteric walkway.

 ## Formality